 After the key vault has passed validation, select Create.
-This will return you to the Select key from Azure Key Vault screen.
+You will return to the Select key from Azure Key Vault screen.

 Leave the Key field blank and choose Select.

-At the top of the encryption screen, click Save.
+At the top of the encryption screen, select Save.
 A popup will warn you that the VM will reboot.
-Click Yes.
+Select Yes.

 Clean up resources